4 Tips to Designing an Effective Certification and Test Prep Program to Drive Success

 Ensuring your certification prep program is designed to drive success

-Committing to a certification prep program is just the first step in taking a high stakes exam.
+Committing to a certification prep program is just the first step in taking a high-stakes exam.
 For many learners, following through with a study plan, scheduling a time to take the exam, and ultimately passing the exam can greatly depend on the learning experience along the way.
 Is your certification prep program designed to guide candidates through an effective learning journey that sets them up for success?
 We work closely with credentialing organizations to answer and solve this question, providing the following solutions to reduce dropout rates and support learner success.
+Here are 4 tips to designing an effective certification and test prep program to drive success for your learners and candidates.

 While practice tests and other characteristic features of an exam help create familiarity with the exam itself, remediation tools offer learners a deeper understanding of the skills being tested and thus require learning.
 If a learner gets a practice question wrong, a digital platform can guide a learner back to a relevant lesson, providing additional information and context around a particular topic.
 Effective remediation tools ultimately save a learner time from having to go back and search through an entire course for the right answer, while also helping them identify where their strengths and weaknesses lie to better manage their study time.